Model Classes¶

 Like any other serialiser, you can define additional fields, as well as custom inflate/deflate methods.

-By default, the restore_object method will pass the inflated dict to the model to create a new instance, or update all the properties on an existing instance.
-It will save the updated instance, however you can pass commit=False to prevent this.
+model to create a new instance, or update all the properties on an existing

 The ModelSerialiser supports additional Meta properties:

-class ModelMeta
+class

-Default: None The model this Serialiser is for
+model¶ Default: None The model this

-Default: () The list of fields to use from the Model
+fields¶ Default: () The list of fields to use from the Model

-Default: () The list of fields to ignore from the Model
+exclude¶ Default: () The list of fields to ignore from the Model

-Default: () The list of fields from the Model to mark as read-only
+read_only_fields¶ Default: () The list of fields from the Model to mark as read-only

-Default {} A map of field names to Field class overrides.
+field_types¶ Default {} A map of field names to Field class overrides.

 Default: ()

-Default: () When restoring an object, the fields which should not be passed to the instance.
+ignore_fields¶ Default: () When restoring an object, the fields which should not be passed to the instance.

-Default: (‘id’,) When trying to get_or_create a model instance, which fields from the inflated data should be used to match the model.
+get_or_createa model instance, which fields from the inflated data should be used to match the model.

-Default: {} When trying to get_or_create a model instance, additional default values to pass.
+get_or_createa model instance, additional default values to pass.

-Default: () When trying to get_or_create a model instance, additional fields to include in the defaults dict.
+get_or_createa model instance, additional fields to include in the defaults dict.

-ModelPublisher sub-classes
+ModelPublisher sub-classes¶

 There are two extra sub-classes to help building complex cases when restoring instances.

-ModelReadSerialiser will only retrieve existing instances, passing all data to the managers get method.
+ModelReadSerialiser will only retrieve existing instances, passing all data to

 The ModelCreateUpdateSerialier will try to construct a new instance, or update an existing one if it can be found.

 The values found from Meta.key_fields will be passed to get_or_create.
-The defaults argument will be constructed from Meta.defaults, and the infalted values listed in Meta.core_fields.

-Then, the instance will be updated for all fields not listed in Meta.related_fields or Meta.ignored_fields.
+Then, the instance will be updated for all fields not listed in

 Finally, all Meta.related_fields will be set by calling their add method.